 As soon as possible after the burn or scald, and ideally within 20 minutes, cool the area of the burn using cool or lukewarm running water for 20 minutes.
 Do not use ice, ice water, creams, greases or butter, which can cause further damage.
 Butter and oils actually retain heat rather than helping to remove it.
 The British Red Cross says that if cool water is not available, cool juice, beer or milk may be used.

 Cover the area of the burn with a layer of cling film or use a clean, clear plastic bag for hand burns.

 Although the burn needs to be cooled, the injured person needs to be kept warm using blankets or extra clothing, but avoiding the area of the burn or scald.

 Burns can be painful and the severity is assessed as being first second and third degree.

-Treat the pain from a burn with paracetamol or ibuprofen.
+Treat the pain from a burn with appropriate painkillers.